michelledo94/US-Gun-Violence/README.md

 # US-Gun-Violence
-Building a comprehensive dataset to analyze US gun violence trends using Google Maps' Geocoding API and BeautifulSoup
+Building a comprehensive dataset to analyze US gun violence trends with Google Maps' Geocoding API and BeautifulSoup

+## Objective
+As famous as it is for gun violence, the US still has a lack of large and easily-accessible amounts of detailed data on this topic.
+This project aims to change that.
+By creating a well-rounded dataset that entails relevant fields such as shooting incidents' location, types of guns used, shooters and victims' age and relationship, criminal landscape and demographic details of the areas where shootings occur, we can make it easier for researchers and law enforcement entities to study gun violence patterns, build predictive models for future incidents and make more informed decisions on preventive measures.

+## Datasets and tools used
+1. Gun violence dataset from Kaggle detailing about 240,000 gun incidents in the US in the period of 2013 through 2018.
+2. US income per capita by cities and counties from Wikipedia
+3. US crime rate by cities from Wikipedia
+4. Google Maps' Geocoding API
+5. BeautifulSoup library for scraping HTML content

-Project data:
+## Project data

-1. Gun violence data from Kaggle: `gun-violence.csv`
+#### 1. Gun violence data from Kaggle: `gun-violence.csv`

 * incident_id
 * date: Date of crime